mokeyjay/Pixiv-daily-ranking-widget/README.en.md

 ## 🌟 Changelog
 ### New Features
 - JD, Riyugo, FiftyEight image hosting
+### Optimizations
+- Rewritten left and right arrows, fixed some issues with it
 ### Other
 - Removed the invalid Baidu, Imgstop image hosting option
 - Replace Google Analytics with Baidu Analytics